agentic-ai-humans/google-ai-studio-chat-branches/README.md

 Transform your long AI conversations into organized, cherry-pickable branches with a Git-like workflow and visual branch mapping.

+> **🤖 100% AI-Generated Extension**: This entire Chrome extension was created using Cursor AI with no human coding.
+Every line of code, documentation, and feature was generated through AI-assisted development.
+See [Contributing](#contributing) for our AI-optimized issue reporting process.

 ## The Problem

 Long AI conversations inevitably branch into multiple topics - you start discussing one feature, then pivot to debugging, then explore new ideas, then return to implementation details.
 By message 50, you have a tangled mess where important discussions are scattered throughout the timeline, making it impossible to: